Correlational quantum theory and correlation constraints: Abstract

 \section{Abstract}

-A correlational dialect is introduced within the quantum theory language to give a unified treatment of finite-dimensional informational/operational quantum theories, infinite-dimensional quantum field theories, and quantum gravity.
-Theories are written in terms of correlation diagrams which specify correlation types and strengths.
-Feynman diagrams emerge as topological classes of correlation diagrams without any perturbative considerations.
-The correlational formalism is applied in a study of correlation constraints, revealing new classes of quantum processes that evade previous characterizations of general quantum processes including quantum causal structure.
+A correlational dialect is introduced within the quantum theory language to give a unified treatment of finite-dimensional informational/operational quantum theories, infinite-dimensional relativistic quantum theories, and quantum gravity.
+Theories are written in terms of correlation diagrams which specify correlation types and weights.
+Grouping similar correlation diagrams leads to generalized Feynman diagrams, which in special cases reduce to the familiar Feynman diagrams from quantum field theories.
+The correlational formalism is applied in a study of correlation constraints, revealing new classes of quantum processes that evade previous characterizations of general quantum processes.
+The results apply to quantum theories of various kinds, including time-asymmetric theories, time-symmetric theories, theories without predefined time, and theories with indefinite causal structures.

 \end{CJK*}